bmolnar91/workbook/module_oop.md

 GAC is more suitable for frameworks where there is expectation for library to be shared among more applications.
 In 99% of cases, you don't need it.

+> Virtual environments?

 #### What is the largest number you can work with in C#?

 WIP

-The `BigInteger` type is an immutable type that represents an arbitrarily large integer whose value in theory has no upper or lower bounds.
+The `BigInteger` type is an immutable type that represents an **arbitrarily large integer** whose value in theory has no upper or lower bounds.
 (You can go as far as your RAM lets you).

 ### Database